 Striping (RAID 0) will alternate disk writes between one drive and the other for faster speed.
 However, if one of the drives fails, you’ll lose all the data — so it’s getting more speed at the expense of less reliability.

 The Disk Utility included with Mac OS X is powerful, and it should handle all the functions you need it to perform.
-It’s a bit like the Disk Management tool built into Windows, but more capable and easier to access from outside of Windows.
+It’s a bit like the Disk Management tool built into Windows, but more capable and, thanks to Recovery Mode, easier to access from outside the operating system.